flyingmachine/brave-clojure-web/content/concurrency.md

 When I first introduced `def`, I implored you to treat it as if its defining a constant.
 It turns out that vars are a little more flexible than that.
-You can create a *dynamic* var whose *binding* can be changed on a per-thread basis.
+You can create a *dynamic* var whose *binding* can be changed.
 Let's look at what that actually means.

+#### Creating and Binding Dynamic Vars

 First, create a dynamic var:

 ```clojure
 (def ^:dynamic *notification-address* "dobby@elf.org")